cpieloth/BackBacker/README.md

 BackBacker - A light backup tool.
 =================================

-BackBacker is a light backup tool with a job file based on simple commands with arguments.
+BackBacker is a light backup tool with a batch file based on simple commands with arguments.

 Concept